angelxuanchang/nlp-class/hw1.md

 Go to `Programming Homework 1` on {{ site.hwsubmit.name }} and do a group submission:

 * Upload `output.zip` and `source.zip` and `report.pdf`
-* Make sure your `source.zip` matches your Gitlab repository.
+* Make sure your `source.zip` matches your Github repository.
 * Make sure you have documented your approach in `answer/spellchk.ipynb`.
-* Make sure each member of your group has documented their contribution to this homework in `answer/README.username` where `username` is your CSIL/GitLab username.
+* Make sure each member of your group has documented their contribution to this homework in `answer/README.username` where `username` is your CSIL/Github username.

 ## Grading